All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Ozempic lower heart rate like it lowers blood pressure?

 GLP-1 receptor agonists, including semaglutide, tend to increase heart rate slightly (by about 2 to 4 beats per minute on average).
 This is thought to be a direct effect of GLP-1 receptor activation in the heart's sinoatrial node.
-While this has not been linked to adverse outcomes in clinical trials, it is worth monitoring in patients with pre-existing arrhythmias.
+While this hasn't been linked to adverse outcomes in clinical trials, it's worth monitoring in patients with pre-existing arrhythmias.

 Taking the Next Step